DeeFrancois/netflix-dual-subs/README.md

-**BROKEN DUE TO NETFLIX CHANGING THEIR CODE, WILL BE FIXED SOON!**

-Sorry everyone, had to abandon this project for a bit.
-I'm back though and the update to fix the extension has already been submitted for review!
-It'll probably take like 2 days to get pushed out to you all though.
+_Sorry everyone, had to abandon this project for a bit.
+I'm back though and the extension should be working again!
+More updates coming soon._

 # Dual Subtitles for Netflix
 [Now available here on the Chrome Extension Store](https://chrome.google.com/webstore/detail/netflix-language-learning/ljnmedkgcgidbbjhbkdonempgcgdhjfl?hl=en)